malh718/docker_flask_homework/README.md

 # docker_flask_homework

+# Part 1

-# 1. Setting Up and Dockerizing a Flask App:
+1. Setting Up and Dockerizing a Flask App:

-These are the contents of my Dockerfile and comments.
-## This is the base image which comes from python and uses version 3.7
-FROM python:3.7-alpine
-## this sets the working directory as /app.
-WORKDIR /app
-## copies what is in the directory into app container
-COPY . /app
-## installs requirements file we need to run this, we have flask in our .txt
-RUN pip install -r requirements.txt
-## Makes port 5000 open
-EXPOSE 5000
-## CMD signifies the commands needed to run, in this case we are using python in our app.py file
-CMD ["python", "app.py"]

 First, create your repo, clone it into shell and cd into the correct window.
 For me it was docker_flask_homework.I went on to make sure the app.py had the code needed for the flask as well as my requirements had flask and my Dockerfile was set up properly so it could containerize the image.
 Comments are added as well as shown above.

 I went on to build my dockerimage named maliha7$